jeffmikels/ProPresenter-API/README.md

 ```

 * Base64 Encoded Image Bytes
-* Only the Current Slide can be "Live" and live slide images are pushed to the client
+* Only the Current Slide can be "Live"
+* Live slide images are pushed to the client over the websocket.

 ### To Get Static Slide Images